17 Best Things To Do in Florence

 Detail of Michelangelo's David| ©Steve Barker

-Located in the rich historic centre of Florence, you will find the second most visited museum in the city, the Accademia Gallery.
-Among the jewels of art in the Galleria dell'Accademia, stands imposingly the authentic David by Michelangelo, the quintessential Renaissance work, 5.2 metres high.
+Located in the rich historical centre of Florence, you will find the second most visited museum in the city, the Accademia Gallery.
+Among the jewels of art in the Galleria dell'Accademia, stands imposingly Michelangelo's authentic David, the quintessential Renaissance work, standing 5.2 metres tall.

-6. Get a pizza to go and dine al fresco in the Piazza della Signoria
+6. Get a pizza to go and dine al fresco in Piazza della Signoria

 Piazza della Signoria| ©Allie_Caulfield